nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “A SIEM helps me monitor enterprise-wide threats in real-time.
 I configure correlation rules to detect patterns like login abuse, malware indicators, lateral movement, and data exfiltration.
 I’ve used tools like Splunk and ELK Stack to build dashboards, respond to alerts, and conduct forensic investigations during incident response.”

----

-✅ Coming Up:
-**Q49.
-What Is Threat Hunting?**
-This is closely tied to SIEM and is a hot topic for both Red and Blue Teams.
-Ready to proceed?

-Perfect!
-Now let's dive deep into a **modern, proactive security approach** — highly valued in both **SOC operations and Red Teaming** roles.

----

 ### ❓ **Q49.
 What Is Threat Hunting?**